 The key to successful crowd-source funding is that you must engage your audience for the duration of your campaign.
-This is why most crowd-source funding platforms encourage you to create a campaign of 30-45 days.
-Any longer than that, and your campaign can run out of steam.
+Most crowd-source funding platforms encourage you to create a campaign of 30-45 days.
+Any longer, your campaign may lose momentum.

 - Interact with your audience.
 Provide updates on your progress, post little tidbits about the country to which you are going, and keep your audience engaged. - Make a video.
 A video helps your potential donors to get to know you better and interact with you on a more personal level. - Make it personal.
 How will this program affect you?
 How does studying abroad coincide with your personal, academic, and professional goals?
 Tell your story in a way that compels your audience to want to donate to your campaign. - Keep your story positive and upbeat.
-Don't frame your story in a sad, woe-isme way.
+Avoid framing your story in a sad, pessimistic way.
 You want to demonstrate that you are going to work as hard as you can to make studying abroad a reality, and crowd-source funding is one of the ways you are going to find success.
-Stick to the positives, and avoid sentences like "I won't be able to go if I don't receive this funding." - Create meaningful incentives for your donors.
-Some ideas are below: - Say thank you.
+Stick to the positives and avoid sentences like "I won't be able to go if I don't receive this funding." - Create meaningful incentives for your donors.
+Here are some ideas: - Say thank you.
 No matter how much or how little a donor gives, always make sure to say thank you.
 Ideally, this would be by sending a thank you card, but whatever way you choose to say thanks, just make sure you do! - Create donor tiers.
 If you donate \$1, I will give you access to my blog or Facebook page.
-If you donate \$5, I'll send you a postcard from my study abroad location.
+If you donate \$5, I'll send you a postcard from my global education location.
 If you donate \$25, I'll bring you back a (insert item here) from my program location.
-Get the idea?
-Make it fun for your donors! - Think about ways to give back.
-You want to show your donors that you are invested and this isn't all just about take, take, take.
+Make it fun for your donors! - Think about ways to pay it forward.
+You want to show your donors that you are invested and that this isn't all just about taking their money.
 Consider offering "specials" such as "For the next 12 hours, anyone who donates \$50 or more, I will donate 2 hours of my time to community service." - Share your campaign link.
 Remember that successful crowd-source funding doesn't have to be about just receiving donations.
 The key is to continually expand your network of people who have access to your campaign.
-Therefore, consider asking people to share your link with their networks so that your campaign link is a widely disseminated as possible. - Ask specifically.
+Consider asking people to share your link with their networks so that your campaign link is a widely disseminated as possible. - Ask specifically.
 Make sure that your "asks" are specific.
 "Today is the first day of my campaign; will you give \$20 to jumpstart my campaign?" or "I'm halfway to my goal; would you be willing to donate \$10 to get me to 100% of my goal?" - Check out fellow ASU student, Carli G.'s, Kickstarter campaign to see an example of how successful crowd-source funding can be.
 Make sure to watch the videos!